• Pricing

 Why Embed Fonts in PDFs?

 Embedding fonts ensures your work looks professional, maintains its impact, and avoids embarrassing layout issues.
-This is particularly crucial for:

-- Resumes or Job Applications where every detail matters.
+• Resumes or Job Applications where every detail matters

-- Legal Documents require exact formatting.
+• Legal Documents that require exact formatting

-- Creative Projects, such as eBooks or presentations.
+• Creative Projects, such as eBooks or presentations

 Plus, if you frequently share PDFs and receive feedback about layout issues, font embedding is a simple fix to ensure your documents are universally compatible.